PixTrack: Precise 6DoF Object Pose Tracking using NeRF Templates and Feature-metric Alignment

-To overcome the issues mentioned in \ref{subsec:tracking}, we propose using a Neural Radiance Field \cite{mildenhall2020nerf} as the canonical 3d representation of the object.
-We use the pose from the previous query frame to synthesize a novel view, which we use as the reference frame for PixLoc \cite{sarlin21pixloc} optimization.
-Inherently, this method renders reference frames that synchronously rotate in-plane with the query frame, without the need for any augmentation.
-In fact, we do not need to store any reference frames at all.
-All reference frames are generated on-the-fly.
-Furthermore, this reference frame is very close to the true pose of the query frame, which makes the extracted reference and query features very close at the projected points of interest.
-Since it is trivial to get the depth values for a NeRF view, we can generate key-point visibility masks dynamically as well.
+To overcome the limitations mentioned in \ref{subsec:tracking}, we propose using a Neural Radiance Field \cite{mildenhall2020nerf} as the canonical 3D representation of the object and re-purpose Pixloc\cite{sarlin21pixloc} as a feature-metric pose-optimizer.
+We use the pose from the previous query frame to synthesize a novel view, which we use as the reference frame for PixLoc.
+Inherently, this method renders reference frames on-the-fly that synchronously rotate in-plane with the query frame.
+This gets rid of the need to store any reference frames, which makes it memory efficient.
+Furthermore, these reference frames are very close to the true pose of the query frames, which makes the extracted reference and query features close at the projected points of interest.
+Since it is trivial to get the depth values for a NeRF view, we use the depth to provide the segmentation mask for RGB and help us generate geometrically accurate key-point visibility masks.